almostengr/almostengrwebsite/website/docs/projects/light-show-faq.md

 previous state.
 I provide the steps to set up automatic backup of your Falcon Pi Player in a
 <a href="https://www.youtube.com/watch?v=l-xUcvMyn2Q" target='_blank'>YouTube video I created</a>.

+## Jukebox

+### How does the jukebox work?

+When you submit your request on the [jukebox page](/jukebox), the request is placed in a queue.
+As a song is finishing, the light show system will check to see if a new request has been submitted.
+If a new song has been requested, it will then prepare to and play that song.

+### What technology runs the jukebox?

+This portion of the show uses HTML, CSS, PHP, and MySQL.
+This group of technologies are often used for small to medium scale websites and applications because free and easy to set up.

 ## Resources